stephenberry/glaze/docs/skip-keys.md

 The `skip` functionality in Glaze allows you to conditionally skip struct members during JSON serialization at compile time.
 This feature operates at compile time.

+> [!NOTE]
+> Currently the `glz::meta::skip` function only works for skipping on serialization, but support for skipping when reading will be added in the future.

 ## Overview

 By default, Glaze serializes all public C++ struct members to JSON.
 However, you may need to omit certain fields from your JSON output.